braidn/old-git-wiki-pages/JsObjects.markdown

 Math object is used to build mathematical operations

 * `.abs( )` absolute value
+  * great to guarantee positive numbers without using conditional statements
 * `.ceil( )` round up to the nearest integer
 * `.floor( )` rounds down to the nearest integer
 * `.max( )` returns the largest of numbers